L4 vs FirePro S7150

 Aggregate performance score

-We've compared FirePro S7150 with L4, including specs and performance data.
+We've compared FirePro S7150 and L4, covering specs and all relevant benchmarks.

 FirePro S7150